 Anyone working as a government official, or in the emergency services, can access unique discounts on the high street.
 So you can shop, eat out, and stock up the fridge for less.

 The breadth of specialised areas in the public sector can twist to your tastes and personal beliefs.
 Voracious political thinkers can interrogate how social schemes actually pay off in a community; likewise, anyone concerned about crime can lead initiatives for dealing with it, if they show an aptitude for policing.

 While private companies have their share of attractive promises for graduates, you should definitely keep the public sector in mind.
 It could give you the purpose and sense of cohesion you’re craving while setting up fair rewards for your hard work.

-Browse latest public sector & government opportunities with Bright Network and take the next step towards a career in the public sector.
+Browse graduate jobs in public sector & government with Bright Network and take the next step towards a career in the public sector.